panglesd/slipshow/docs/tutorial.rst

 In this tutorial, you will create your first slipshow presentation.
 It is entirely self-contained, and introduces both the usage, the syntax and the different features of slipshow.
-The :ref:`Anatomy of a Slipshow presentation` is a good complementary read, both can be read in any order.
+The :ref:`anatomy:Anatomy of a Slipshow presentation` is a good complementary read, both can be read in any order.

 ..